Lybecker/azure-secure-networking-for-devs/exercises/instructions/6-network-and-application-security.md

 Let's jump on the exercise;

 1. Create [network security group (NSG)](https://learn.microsoft.com/azure/virtual-network/network-security-groups-overview) in **any** location.
 Once you pick the region, keep that in mind, because we will use that later to provision resource within.
-2. Create [network security group rule (NSG)](https://learn.microsoft.com/azure/virtual-network/network-security-groups-overview#security-rules) to allow inbound SQL port.
-Once you create network security group, there will be automatically created rules for only allowing virtual network inbound.
-We should allow virtual network to access only to SQL port.
+    Default rules for only allowing virtual network inbound is created.
+We will only allow virtual network to access only to SQL port.
+2. Create a new [network security group rule (NSG)](https://learn.microsoft.com/azure/virtual-network/network-security-groups-overview#security-rules) to allow inbound SQL port with lower priority.
 3. Create a Linux desktop virtual machine, in selected location, with no public IP or public inbound ports.
 4. Assign the network security group to the virtual machine.

 > Naming recommendations:
 >
 > * NSG: `nsg-{subnet-name}-{team name}-dev`
-> * VM: `vm{team name}` (Linux VM resource names are [restrictred to maximum of 15 characters](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-name-rules#microsoftcompute))
+> * VM: `vm{team name}` (Linux VM resource names are [restricted to maximum of 15 characters](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-name-rules#microsoftcompute))

 ## Status check